The Definition and Duties of a Litigator

 A litigator initiates a case when the facts are known, incorporating them and his client's requests for relief - how he would like the judge or jury to rule - in pleadings that are then filed with the court.
 He may come into the case after a complaint has been filed to represent the defendant, the individual or entity being sued, or when the state has filed charges or is about to file charges in a criminal matter.

 An investigation continues in the form of "discovery" after a legal matter is initiated, an exchange of pertinent information between the parties to the case.
 A litigator then typically handles pretrial conferences and hearings, and possible settlement negotiations.
 Ultimately, if settlement fails, he appears in the courtroom for the trial.
 If the case goes badly and he has grounds, he will file and handle an appeal.

 How to Determine Which Choice Is Better

 A choice between becoming a litigator or working as a trial attorney is often a matter of temperament.
-Someone who thrives on high stakes and the associated drama of trial may prefer to focus on becoming a trial lawyer, but it would necessitate the larger support staff commonly found in mega-firms and establishing a proven track record in court.
+Someone who thrives on high stakes and the associated drama of trial may prefer to focus on becoming a trial lawyer.
+Still, it would necessitate the larger support staff commonly found in mega-firms and establishing a proven track record in court.